- Support healthy decision making among adolescents and their families.

-The UT Health Science Center Sex Education Program (SEP), UT Teen Health, promotes adolescent health and wellness by providing medically accurate sexual health information to the community.
-Since 2003, the SEP has offered sex education enriched with positive youth development learning experiences for teens in San Antonio, Texas and surrounding areas.
+UT Teen Health promotes adolescent health and wellness by providing medically accurate sexual health information to the community.
+Since 2003, we have offered sex education enriched with positive youth development learning experiences for teens in San Antonio, Texas and surrounding areas.
 The education is founded on medical, legal, psychological, and socioeconomic information regarding teen sexual activity.

-Most recently, the UT Health Science Center at San Antonio entered into a cooperative agreement from the Centers for Disease Control utilizing a community-wide initiative in the South San Antonio Community, as well as a grant from the Department of Health and Human Services for research on a high school education model to prevent teen pregnancy.
+Most recently, the UT Health Science Center at San Antonio entered into two cooperative agreements from the Department of Health and Human Services.
 The program is committed to providing medically accurate, age appropriate, culturally competent information to the community.